CIVIL WAR: Red America vs. Blue America; Plus... Fmr. PM Liz Truss Stops By

 They're not touching any of the underlying dramatic drivers of Britain's national debt and slow growth.

-But the minute you say, let's try to unleash the economy through tax cuts and deregulation, they're like, oh, oh my gosh, you've now created a gap between government revenues and government expenditures.
+But the minute you say, let's try to unleash the economy through tax cuts and deregulation, they're like, oh my gosh, you've now created a gap between government revenues and government expenditures, and that gap is unsustainable.

-It was unsustainable before.
+It was unsustainable before, it's unsustainable now.

-You were just trying to actually change the system to actually get some growth and dynamism in the system, from what I understand.
+You're just trying to actually change the system to actually get some growth and dynamism in the system, from what I understand.

 That is right.

-And in fact, after the fact, the Bank of England admitted that two-thirds of the rise in bond prices was down to their failure to regulate the pension industry.
+And in fact, after the fact, the Bank of England admitted that two thirds of the rise in bond prices was down to their failure to regulate the pension industry.

-But nobody in the mainstream media in Britain wants to report that.
+in the mainstream media in Britain wants to report that.

-So they use me as a kind of bogeyman of what happens when you cut taxes.
+So they used me as a kind of bogeyman of what happens when you cut taxes, but of course, my tax cuts weren't allowed to stand.

 So the policy was never even tried.

-What happened was that some relatively small changes in taxes, plus unleashing the supply side, as you're talking about, like getting on with fracking, were essentially blocked by the economic establishment.
+What happened was that some relatively small changes in taxes plus unleashing the supply side as you're talking about, like getting on with fracking were essentially blocked by the economic establishment.

 And they didn't just like, they didn't just dislike my policies.